Go-to Challah Recipe

 9. Before placing in oven, repeat egg wash.

-10. Bake for 20-40 minutes - it's best to bake them separately.
+10. Bake for 40 minutes.
 Check the bread every 10 minutes to ensure it's not too dark.
 I've found that the bread needs to come out after 20 minutes -- then wrap with aluminum foil to slow the darkening.